-- Glaucoma This product line includes our Cyclo G6® laser system used for the treatment of glaucoma; - Medical Retina Our medical retina product line includes our IQ 532® and IQ 577® laser photocoagulation systems, which are used for the treatment of diabetic macular edema and other retinal diseases; and - Surgical Retina Our surgical retina line of products includes our OcuLight® TX, OcuLight SL, OcuLight SLx, OcuLight GL and OcuLight GLx laser photocoagulation systems.
-These systems are often used in vitrectomy procedures, which are used to treat proliferative diabetic retinopathy, macular holes, retinal tears and detachments.
+- Glaucoma This product line includes our Cyclo G6® Laser and delivery devices used for the treatment of glaucoma; - Medical Retina Our medical retina product line includes our IQ 532® Laser and IQ 577® Laser photocoagulation systems, which are used for the treatment of diabetic macular edema and other retinal diseases, and our PASCAL® Synthesis Photocoagulator for the treatment of retinal diseases; and - Surgical Retina Our surgical retina line of products includes our OcuLight® TX, OcuLight SL, OcuLight SLx, OcuLight GL and OcuLight GLx laser photocoagulation systems.
+The OcuLight systems are often used in vitrectomy procedures, which are used to treat proliferative diabetic retinopathy, macular holes, retinal tears and detachments.